 Histopathology

-Histology is the study of tissues and organs through examination of their architecture and relationship with other body tissues…
+Histology is the study of tissues and organs through examination of their architecture and relationship with other body tissues.
+Study of the diseases of tissues and organs, such as cancer, is correctly termed histopathology.

-Tissue is processed to produce wax blocks from which tissue sections (about three microns thick) are cut.
-The sections, on microscope slides, are stained so that cellular structures and details can be seen using a microscope.
+Tissues taken from patients, either at surgical procedure or at post-mortem are sent to the Histology laboratory for examination.
+Tissue is processed to produce wax blocks from which tissue sections (about 4 microns thick) are cut.
+The sections are collected on to microscope slides, and stained so that cellular structures and details can be seen using a microscope.
+This process occurs for every tissue sample received.

 For example:

-• stains to demonstrate micro-organisms such as TB or stains to illustrate damage to connective tissue structure as can be important in liver cirrhosis.
+• stains to demonstrate microorganisms such as TB or stains to illustrate damage to connective tissue structure as can be important in liver cirrhosis.

 Cytology is the study of cells, and cytopathology is the study of disease at cellular level.